Langhalsdino/Kubernetes-GPU-Guide/README.md

 ```
 kubectl create -f https://git.io/kube-dashboard
 ```
-If this did not work check if the containers defined in the .yaml [git.io/kube-dashboard](https/git.io/kube-dashboard) exist.
+If this did not work check if the container defined in the .yaml [git.io/kube-dashboard](https/git.io/kube-dashboard) exist.
 (This bug cost me a lot of time)

-In order to have access to your dashboard you will need to authenticate yourself with your client.
+In order to have access to your dashboard you will need to be authenticated with you client.

-**3.** Proxy the dashboard to your client<br>
+**3.** Proxy the dashboard to your client
-Run this on your client:
 ```
 kubectl proxy
 ```